Halloween and Other Seasons by Al Sarrantonio

 The House Inside by Norman Partridge

-- Published 2003 (Subterranean Press signed numbered paperback edition)
+- Published 2003 (Subterranean Press chapbook signed, numbered and limited to 250 copies edition)

 - Finished reading it on November 24, 2007

-- At just over forty pages, this book probably qualifies more as a chapbook than anything else.
+- At just over forty pages, this is probably the perfect size for a chapbook.
 I would imagine that the story will eventually make its way into one of the short story collections that Partridge does.
 And if it does, it will be a good thing.
 The story is a solid piece of entertainment.
 A bunch of toys become sentient only to immediately face the threat of a sun that is more powerful.
 How or why they "woke up" is left unanswered as well as the details behind the sun being closer, hotter or stronger.
 Instead the toys must deal with a force that is strong enough to kill the humans and now melt many of the plastic toys.
 The lack of an explanation is really the only negative that I could possibly see with the story, but then many times things like that don't need to be explained.
 No clear explanation is ever given behind Romero's zombies but that doesn't stop people from enjoying the living dead.
-Anyway while not very poignant, The House Inside is still a good read and something that should be enjoyed.
+Anyway regardless of the lack of reason why it happened, THE HOUSE INSIDE is still a good read and something that should be enjoyed.

 The House That Jack Built by Graham Masterton